 Vietnam is a tropical country with high humidity, a perfect environment for insects and mosquitoes to thrive.
-These little things can cause allergy, infection, mosquito can cause malaria and all kinds of inconveniences.
+These little things can cause allergy, infection, a mosquito can cause malaria and all kinds of inconveniences.
 Prepare some insect spray or topical beforehand is never a useless thing to do.

 It’s not that in Vietnam we don’t have bathroom paper and the like but it is hardly found in public buildings.
 During long haul bus rides, bringing your own paper is proved very necessary.

 Female supplies are available in convenience stores, marts, supermarkets.
-Tampon is still a strange thing in Vietnam so you might not find them yet.

 Vietnam has many attractions to discover from north to south.
 Working on your plan before coming is always needed.
-Based on the time of your visit, choose wisely where to go to have best experiences and not let the weather bother you.
+Based on the time of your visit, choose wisely where to go to have the best experiences and not let the weather bother you.

 Dealing with scams and pickpocket

-Scams, fraud and pickpocket are really nightmare for foreign tourists in Vietnam because they can be found at any tourist site.
+Scams, fraud and pickpocket are really a nightmare for foreign tourists in Vietnam because they can be found at any tourist site.
 Scams run from taxi drivers, tour operators to vendors and other services.
-Most of the time, independent travelers have to be constantly on their guard.
+Most of the time, independent travellers have to be constantly on their guard.
 To avoid taxi scams, only take legit taxis like Mai Linh (green car) and Vinasun (white car with red and green lines), watch the meter carefully.
 Bag snatching can cause serious damages sometimes so make sure to wear your camera, bags in front when you are in crowded places.